-- (a) If a student begins a course of training at a private beauty culture school that is scheduled to run not more than 12 months and, during the last 50 percent of the course, withdraws from the course or is terminated by the School, the School: - (1) may retain 100 percent of the tuition and fees paid by the student; and - (2) is not obligated to refund any additional outstanding tuition.
+- (a) If a student at a private postsecondary school begins a course of training that is scheduled to run not more than 12 months and, during the last 50 percent of the course, withdraws from the course or is terminated by the School, the School: - (1) may retain 100 percent of the tuition and fees paid by the student; and - (2) is not obligated to refund any additional outstanding tuition. - (b) If a student at a private postsecondary school begins a course of training that is scheduled to run not more than 12 months and, before the last 50 percent of the course, withdraws from the course or is terminated by the School, the School shall refund: - (1) 90 percent of any outstanding tuition for a withdrawal or termination that occurs during the first week or first 10 percent of the course, whichever period is shorter; - (2) 80 percent of any outstanding tuition for a withdrawal or termination that occurs after the first week or first 10 percent of the course, whichever period is shorter, but within the first three weeks of the course; - (3) 75 percent of any outstanding tuition for a withdrawal or termination that occurs after the first three weeks of the course but not later than the completion of the first 25 percent of the course; and - (4) 50 percent of any outstanding tuition for a withdrawal or termination that occurs not later than the completion of the first 50 percent of the course. - (c) A refund owed under this section must be paid not later than the 30th day after the date the student becomes eligible for the refund.

-- (b) If a student begins a course of training at a private beauty culture school that is scheduled to run not more than 12 months and, before the last 50 percent of the course, withdraws from the course or is terminated by the School, the School shall refund: - (1) 90 percent of any outstanding tuition for a withdrawal or termination that occurs during the first week or first one-tenth of the course, whichever period is shorter; - (2) 80 percent of any outstanding tuition for a withdrawal or termination that occurs after the first week or first one-tenth of the course, whichever period is shorter, but within the first three weeks of the course; - (3) 75 percent of any outstanding tuition for a withdrawal or termination that occurs after the first three weeks of the course but not later than the completion of the first 25 percent of the course; and - (4) 50 percent of any outstanding tuition for a withdrawal or termination that occurs not later than the completion of the first 50 percent of the course. - (5) If the student withdrawals or is terminated on or after 50-percent of the course, TPCA may retain 100-percent of the tuition fees paid by the student and is not obligated to refund any additional outstanding tuition. - (c) A refund owed under this section must be paid not later than the 30th day after the date the student becomes eligible for the refund. - (d) Students who withdraw or terminate before course completion are charged a non-refundable Withdrawal Fee of \$150.00.
 This refund policy applies to tuition and fees charged in the enrollment agreement.
 Other miscellaneous charges the student may have incurred at the institution (e.g., extra supplies, materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
 All fees are identified in the catalog and enrollment agreement.

+Sec.
+1603.3604.
 Interest on Refund

-- (a) If tuition is not refunded within the period required by Section 1602.459, the School shall pay interest on the amount of the refund for the period beginning the first day after the date the refund period expires and ending the day preceding the date the refund is made. - (b) If tuition is refunded to a lending institution, the interest shall be paid to that institution and applied against the student's loan. - (c) The commissioner of education shall annually set the interest rate at a rate sufficient to deter a school from retaining money paid by a student. - (d) The department may exempt a school from the payment of interest if the School makes a good faith effort to refund the tuition but is unable to locate the student.
+- (a) If tuition is not refunded within the period required by Section 1603.3603, the private postsecondary school shall pay interest on the amount of the refund for the period beginning the first day after the date the refund period expires and ending the day preceding the date the refund is made. - (b) If tuition is refunded to a lending institution, the interest shall be paid to that institution and applied against the student's loan. - (c) The commissioner of education shall annually set the interest rate at a rate sufficient to deter a school from retaining money paid by a student. - (d) The department may exempt a school from the payment of interest if the School makes a good faith effort to refund the tuition but is unable to locate the student.
 The School shall provide to the department on request documentation of the effort to locate the student.

-Re-entry of Student After Withdrawal or Termination
+Sec.
+1603.3605.
+Re-entry of Student After Withdrawal

-If a student voluntarily withdraws or is terminated after completing 50 percent of the course at a private beauty culture school, the School shall allow the student to reenter at any time during the 48-month period following the date of withdrawal or termination.
+If a student voluntarily withdraws or is terminated after completing 50 percent of the course at a private postsecondary school, the School shall allow the student to re-enter at any time during the 48-month period following the date of withdrawal or termination unless the student presents a danger to the other students or staff of the School.

+Sec.
+1603.3606.
 Effect of Student Withdrawal